 Talk to an Augusta Dog Bite Lawyer for Free

 John Foy & Associates has 20 years of experience helping people like you.
-We have a strong record of success for our clients, and we never charge a penny unless we win you money.
-Don’t wait.
-Call us at 706-400-4000 or fill out the form to your right and get your FREE consultation today.
+We have a strong record of success for our clients and want victims of a dog bite to receive the compensation they’re owed.